-- A follow-up appointment will be set for 10 -14 days after the surgery.
-If you have questions or concerns about this date contact our scheduler at (815-381-7332) during normal office hours. - Physical Therapy will begin after your first postoperative visit - If you have additional questions or concerns most questions can be addressed by our Clinical Lead by calling (815-381-7365)
+- A follow-up appointment will be set for 2 weeks after the surgery.
+If you have questions or concerns about this date contact our scheduler at (815-381-7332) during normal office hours. - Physical Therapy will begin prior to your first postoperative visit - If you have additional questions or concerns most questions can be addressed by our Clinical Lead by calling (815-381-7365).